Biventricular Pacemaker Implantation (CRT)

 When you’re experiencing heart failure symptoms (whether mild or advanced) or when the chambers of your heart fail to beat in sync with each other, your heart may not be pumping out as much blood as your body needs.

-Fortunately, the electrophysiology team at Northwest Regional Heart & Vascular has a solution: biventricular pacemaker implantation.
+Fortunately, the electrophysiology team at Adventist Health Northwest Heart Center has a solution: biventricular pacemaker implantation.

 This common procedure, also known as cardiac resynchronization therapy (CRT), works to restore the normal pacing pattern of your heart’s chambers (also called ventricles) with the help of a unique pacemaker that targets both lower chambers to allow them to beat in unison again.